2 Motor System With Low Suction

 i have a 220v 2 motor nutone 850 the suction is good but the exhaust is so hot that it warped the piping , it has dual exhaust and mufflers. the exhaust system is approx 15' it comes out and turns 90 degrees to the ceiling approx 3' turns 90 degrees rins across the ceiling 8' ,turns 90 degrees and stubs outside and turns down 45 degrees. the unit is mounted in an open basement , the top of the unit is 4-6" from the ceiling and gets hot enough to melt the pipe.... why?

-Most likely the overheating is something new?
-The motors are getting older and running hotter most likely.
-If the hot exhaust has always been an issue, then it is that the exhuast pipes should have gone straight for a few feet before turning.
+Most likely the motors are getting older and running hotter.
+If the hot exhaust has always been an issue, it indicates the exhuast pipes should have gone straight for a few feet before turning.

 Some Inlets Have Low Suction